Skilled, biblical training in music and worship brought to your church community.

 For Mobile Camps, we offer two options: the Four-Day Intensive Camp and the Full-Week Camp.

 Tuesday – Sunday.
-Includes Rudiments, Sight-Singing, Leading Congregational Worship, Choir, and evening chapels and congregational classes.
+Includes Rudiments, Sight-Singing, Leading Group Singing, Choir, and evening chapels and congregational workshops.

 Thursday – Sunday.
-Includes Rudiments, Sight-Singing, Choir(s), and evening chapels and congregational classes.
+Includes Rudiments, Sight-Singing, Choir(s), and evening chapels and congregational workshops.

 What’s involved in hosting?